ClintasaurusRex/Ruby-Docs-TOP/Docs/ruby_array_methods_complete.md

 **Common use cases:**

-- Safe element access
+- Safe element access when array bounds are uncertain
-- When you need nil for out-of-bounds instead of exception
+- Defensive programming to avoid index errors in production code
+- Implementing algorithms that need to handle boundary conditions gracefully
+- Situations where nil is a meaningful "not found" indicator

 #### `fetch`

-Gets element with optional default value or block.
+The `fetch` method extends safe element access by providing sophisticated fallback mechanisms when accessing out-of-bounds indices.
+Unlike simple bracket notation, `fetch` allows you to specify default values or execute blocks to handle missing elements.
+When called with just an index, it raises an IndexError for out-of-bounds access, making it stricter than bracket notation.
+However, when provided with a default value or block, it becomes more flexible, allowing you to define custom behavior for edge cases.
+The block form is particularly powerful as it receives the invalid index as a parameter, enabling context-aware error handling.

 ```ruby
 arr = [10, 20, 30]